YunoHost/doc/packaging_apps.md

 ```

 ### Usage
-You have to put everything in the script in order for the app to install without issue.
+You have to put everything in the `install` script in order to get the app to install without issue.
 It means that you have to install dependencies, create required repositories, initialize potential databases, copy sources and configure everything in the single `install` script (and of course do the reverse process in the `remove` script).

-**Be careful**: For security reasons, the script is executed as the **admin** user in YunoHost.
+**Be careful**: for security reasons, the script is executed as the **admin** user in YunoHost.
 Be sure to test it as **admin** and prepend `sudo` to commands that require it.

 ### Architecture and arguments
 Since YunoHost has a unified architecture, you will be able to guess most of the settings you need.
 But if you need variable ones, like the domain or web path, you will have to ask the administrator at installation (see `arguments` section in the manifest above).

-**Note**: The arguments will be passed in the order that they appear in the manifest.
+**Note**: the arguments will be passed in the order that they appear in the manifest.
 For example for **roundcube**, the `domain` argument will be referenced as `$1` in the script, and `path` as `$2`.

 ### Hooks
 YunoHost provides a hook system, which is accessible via the packager's script callbacks in moulinette (CLI).